maxx1128/snappy-personal-site/about.md

 I also write about programming.
 I often write to explain tough topics, like git rebasing and functional JavaScript, in simple and weird ways, like with cupcakes or angels and mutants.

+In my free time I enjoy reading, boxing, making things at MakeHaven, and pondering the philosophical.

 ## The Personal Answer

 There's lots of things about myself I could write about here.
 But if I had to choose one that's defined my life the most, it's **writing.**